What is reduced paid-up insurance?

 If you no longer want or can’t afford to pay premiums, you can use the non-forfeiture clause described above.
 A life insurance company can calculate a reduced coverage based on the cash value of your whole life policy and how much in premiums you’ve paid thus far.

 You can only purchase a reduced paid-up policy with a permanent life insurance policy, like whole or universal life insurance.
+Read more about the differences between whole vs. universal life insurance.

 Term life policies don’t provide a cash value that can convert into a reduced paid-up policy since the benefit is not guaranteed.
 You only get the death benefit from a term policy if you die within the allotted period or term.